law-dwg/LSQR-CUDA/README.md

 </details>

 ### Multiplication
-From the nvprof output above it is clear to see that the most time intensive operation of LSQR is the matrix-vector and vector-vector multiplication operations.
-Since CUDA-DENSE works only with dense inputs, this operation is treated the same for both matrix-vector and vector-vector multiplication (i.e. neither matrix nor vector are in a compressed format).
+From the nvprof output above it is clear that the most time-intensive operation of LSQR is the matrix-vector and vector-vector multiplication operations.
+Since CUDA-DENSE works only with dense inputs, this operation is treated the same for both matrix-vector and vector-vector multiplication.

 A naive approach to parallel multiplication is to have a each thread solve for one entry in the solution matrix, i.e. a thread accesses one row of the first input and one column of the second input from global memory to perform the dot product of these two arrays in a loop.
 Since the latency of global memory accesses can be quite high, a cached, "tiled", memory solution is used instead, [multiplyTiled](source/gpu/kernels.cu#L125).
 A [multiplyNaive](source/gpu/kernels.cu#L114) kernel is available for reference.

-In the [multiplyTiled](source/gpu/kernels.cu#L125) approach to parallel matrix multiplication, inputs are first loaded into GPU-cached (["shared"](https://developer.nvidia.com/blog/using-shared-memory-cuda-cc/)) memory, or "tiles", that iteratively "sweep" across inputs,continuously summing up the dot product result with the running total in each iteration.
+In the [multiplyTiled](source/gpu/kernels.cu#L125) approach to parallel matrix multiplication, inputs are first loaded into GPU-cached, (["shared"](https://developer.nvidia.com/blog/using-shared-memory-cuda-cc/)) memory, or "tiles", that iteratively "sweep" across inputs,continuously summing up the dot product result with the running total in each iteration.
 Each thread works in parallel towards calculating one value in the resultant matrix.
 An excellent visual representation of this can be found in Penny Xu's work, [Tiled Matrix Multiplication](https://penny-xu.github.io/blog/tiled-matrix-multiplication).

 In multiplyTiled, the use of cache memory halves the number of global memory accesses required for each thread in comparison to the naive approach.
-For a dense input of 2500x2500, this implementation of lsqr has a speedup of about 1.5x when switching from multiplyNaive to multiplyTiled.
+For a dense input matrix, A, of size 2500x2500, this implementation has a speedup of about 1.5x when switching from multiplyNaive to multiplyTiled.

 ### Scale, Addition, and Subtraction
 Due to their already low computation time within the LSQR algorithm, the [scale](source/gpu/kernels.cu#L168), [add, and subtract](source/gpu/kernels.cu#L186) operations use naive approaches.
 No further development for these operations was deemed necessary.

 ### Euclidean Norm
 The euclidean norm, or Dnrm2 operation, is split into two different kernels.
-The first, [maxVal](source/gpu/kernels.cu#61), finds the max value within the matrix or vector, and the second, [dnrm2](source/gpu/kernels.cu#86), then divides all values by this max value whilst performing the necessary multiplication and addition operations, e.g. a[0]/maxVal ** 2 + a[1]/maxVal ** 2 + ...
-The solution is then found by taking the square root of the kernel result, before multiplying it by the max-value found in the previous kernel.
+The first, [maxVal](source/gpu/kernels.cu#61), finds the max value within the matrix or vector, and the second, [dnrm2](source/gpu/kernels.cu#86), then divides all values by this max value whilst performing the necessary multiplication and addition operations, e.g. ```(a[0]/maxVal) ** 2 + (a[1]/maxVal) ** 2 + ...```.
+The norm is then found by taking the square root of the dnrm2 kernel result, before multiplying it by the max-value found in the previous kernel.
 This is the same method used by Ibanez in [LSQR-cpp](https://github.com/tvercaut/LSQR-cpp) and ensures numerical stability.

 Standard, parallel reduction techniques are used for both of these kernels, whereby the number of working threads in a block is halved in each iteration, and memory accesses are coalesced.
 Much of the development here was inspired by Mark Harris' webinar, "[Optimizing Parallel Reduction in CUDA](https://developer.download.nvidia.com/assets/cuda/files/reduction.pdf)" and the topics covered in the PMPP course at TUD.
 Both these kernels also utilize cache memory as to decrease memory access latency.

 ### Matrix Transpose
 Like the multiplcation operation, the matrix transpose operation, [transposeTiled](gpu/source/kernels.cu#201), also utilizes a "tiled" approach, where a cached "tile" is swept across the matrix iteratively transposing it section by section.
 While the multiplyTiled kernel requires two seperate tiles (one for each input), transposeTiled requires only one that temporarily stores a section of the matrix before loading it to global memory with swapped indices, e.g. ```output[3][2]=input[2][3]```.
-This method outlined in Nvidias blog post, "[An Efficient Matrix Transpose in CUDA C/++](https://developer.nvidia.com/blog/efficient-matrix-transpose-cuda-cc/)", authored by Mark Harris.
+This method is outlined in Nvidias blog post, "[An Efficient Matrix Transpose in CUDA C/++](https://developer.nvidia.com/blog/efficient-matrix-transpose-cuda-cc/)", authored by Mark Harris.

 <a id="CUDA-SPARSE"></a>

 ## [3.3.
 CUDA-SPARSE](source/gpu/matrixCUDA.cuh)
-The CUDA-SPARSE implementation is written with the standard CUDA library, and has inputs of type MatrixCUDA (matrix A) and VectorCUDA (vector b).
-When loading A into MatrixCUDA, it is converted into compressed sparse row (CSR) form, reducing its size and, depending on its sparsity, required computation effort.
+The CUDA-SPARSE implementation is written with the standard CUDA library, and has inputs of type ```MatrixCUDA``` (matrix A) and ```VectorCUDA``` (vector b).
+When loading A into MatrixCUDA, it is converted into compressed sparse row (CSR) form, reducing its size and, depending on its sparsity, required memory and computation effort.

-All operations used here are the same as the CUDA-DENSE implementation besides matrix-vector multiplication and matrix transpose operations.
+All operations used here are the same as the CUDA-DENSE implementation besides the matrix-vector multiplication and matrix transpose operations.
 These sparse matrix operations can all be found within the MatrixCUDA [source code](source/gpu/matrixCUDA.cu).

 <details close>
 <summary><b>nvprof output of CUDA-SPARSE</b></summary>